-Use, production, distribution, sale, or possession of drugs in a manner prohibited under law or applicable university policy or facility policy.
+Use, being under the influence of, production, distribution, sale, or possession of drugs and/or drug paraphernalia in a manner prohibited under law or applicable university policy or facility policy.
 This includes, but is not limited to, the misuse of prescription drugs.